AceCFox/movie-sagas/README.md

 6. The `npm run client` command will open up a new browser tab for you!

 ## Usage
-How does someone use this application?
-Tell a user story here.

-1. View the list of movies
+1. View the list of movies, and make your selection.
-2. Click on the poster for the movie you would like to select
+2. Click on the poster for the movie you would like to select.
-3. From the details view, click 'edit' or 'back to movie list'
+3. From the details view, click 'edit' or 'back to movie list'.
-4. in the edit view, type in changes to to the title or description
+4. in the edit view, type in changes to to the title or description.
-5. when satisfied click 'save changes' to be redirected to the updated details view
+5. when satisfied click 'save changes' to be redirected to the updated details view.
-6. to exit back to details view without saving changes, click 'cancel'
+6. to exit back to details view without saving changes, click 'cancel'.

 ## Built With